Alfred Orendorff: Biography

 Orendorff joined the Oddfellows in 1873 and went on to hold a number of positions in that organization.

-In 1875, Charles S. Zane was elected as a judge and left Herndon & Zane.
-Orendorff now took over as a partner in the firm, which was renamed Herndon & Orendorff.
-In 1879, with James A. Creighton, Orendorff founded a new firm, Orendorff & Creighton.
-When Creighton himself was elected as a judge in 1885, Orendorff formed a partnership, Orendorff & Patton, with Robert H. Patton.
+In 1875, Charles S. Zane was elected as a judge and departed from Herndon & Zane.
+Orendorff assumed the role of a partner in the firm, leading to its renaming as Herndon & Orendorff.
+Subsequently, in 1879, Orendorff, along with James A. Creighton, established a new firm known as Orendorff & Creighton.
+When Creighton was elected as a judge in 1885, Orendorff entered into a partnership with Robert H. Patton, forming Orendorff & Patton.

 Orendorff remained active in the Illinois Democratic Party, serving several terms as chairman of the Democratic state central committee and attending several Democratic National Conventions.
 He was the Democratic candidate for Illinois Treasurer in 1882 and 1884, but lost on both occasions.

 In addition to law and politics, Orendorff was active in business, serving as president of the Sterling Life Insurance Company of Springfield and of the International Bank & Trust Company of Vinita.

 In 1893, Governor of Illinois John Peter Altgeld named Orendorff adjutant general of the Illinois National Guard and Orendorff held this position from January 20, 1893, until January 3, 1896.

-Orendorff served as president of the Sangamon County Bar Association, and then, in 1897-98, as president of the Illinois State Bar Association.
+Orendorff served as president of the Sangamon County Bar Association, and then, in 1897–98, as president of the Illinois State Bar Association.
 He was also a director of the Illinois State Historical Society and a member of the Benevolent and Protective Order of Elks, the Sangamon Club, and the Iroquois Club of Chicago.

 Orendorff died on October 22, 1909, and is buried in Oak Ridge Cemetery.